MicrosoftDocs/cpp-docs/docs/atl/reference/catltemporaryfile-class.md

  Returns the `LPCTSTR` pointing to the file name.

 ### Remarks
- The file name is generated in [CAtlTemporaryFile::CAtlTemporaryFile](#catltemporaryfile) with a call to the [GetTempFile](http://msdn.microsoft.com/library/windows/desktop/aa364991)[!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] function.
+ The file name is generated in [CAtlTemporaryFile::CAtlTemporaryFile](#catltemporaryfile) with a call to the [GetTempFile](http://msdn.microsoft.com/library/windows/desktop/aa364991)Windows SDK function.
 The file extension will always be "TFR" for the temporary file.

 ##  <a name="unlockrange"></a>  CAtlTemporaryFile::UnlockRange
  Call this method to unlock a region of the temporary file.